Redox without Redox

 To questions 1,2 and 4 a capacitance argument is presented, briefly, in the paper, but I am not convinced by the argument provided.
 If the lithium is lithium and sulfur is sulfur at the end of the experiment, regardless of where they are in the cell, no net reaction has taken place and therefore no energy can be released.

-This isn’t to say I don’t believe the experimental result: I just don’t think the mechanism justifies the first law violation motivated above.
+This isn’t to say I don’t believe the experimental result: I just don’t think the proposed mechanism justifies the first law violation motivated above.
 The sulfur may not be reducing, but something else must be in a stoichiometric balance to the oxidizing lithium to provide the results described in the paper.

 This is not the first time “anomalous capacity” has been measured or ascribed to a system: more often than not it is O2 leaking into the cell, or even more often, mis-measurement of redox species.
 The relatively stable cycling and shelf life indicate the former may not be the case, and the quality of the group and journal indicate that the latter would not be the case.